Home / Use Cases / Audiences / Executives

 4

-Each promotion, board appointment, or company move generates fresh broker records.
-We detect new appearances automatically and submit removals as your career evolves, so your data footprint stops growing alongside your title.
+Each promotion, board appointment, or company move generates fresh broker listings.
+We're detecting new appearances as they happen and submitting removals as your career evolves — so your exposure doesn't grow with your title.

 Why executives choose managed protection